Mohammad-Bilal-Bhatti/open-sms/ReadMe.md

 This project was developed back in Nov, 2018 with the mutual contribution and with intention that it will be our first real-world project, and will be deployed in institure of Gambat, Pakistan.
 This project was completed in Middle of Feb, 2019 and further forwarded to deployment.

-> Note: The project source is not released completely yet, it will take 15 days to uploaded it completely 😁.
+> Note: The Source in Now Completely Uploaded 😁.
+TODO: Bugs needs to resolve only...

 ## How to Run